matloff/Rthreads/README.md

 This type of application, in which the threads do not interact with each other--no barriers, no autoincrement etc.--is often called *embarrassingly parallel*, alluding to the fact it is so easy to code.
-That is not quite the case here, though, because the code also makes use of "dead ends," vertices that lead only to themselves.
-This is simple in concept but involves keeping track of various edge cases.

 # Regarding Repeat Runs